Pregnancy and Postnatal Physiotherapy at Oak Park

 Southcare Physiotherapy has a number of MamaTENS machines that provide pain control during labour.
 For more information about MamaTENS download our handout.
 We recommend hiring the machine in the last 2-3 weeks of your pregnancy.
 To make an appointment to for MamaTENS you can call our clinic or use the online booking button above.

-Will I see a Women’s Health and Continence Physiotherapist in hospital when I deliver my baby?
+Will I see a Continence and Pelvic Health Physiotherapist in hospital when I deliver my baby?

 As the provider of inpatient services for St Mary’s ward, if you are delivering your baby at St John of God Murdoch you will be treated by Southcare Physiotherapy.
 While in hospital we recommend having an inpatient postnatal physiotherapy assessment.
 This includes: